hyperledger/besu/REFERENCE_TESTS.md

 ```

 This enables a fallback implementation of `BlockAwareOperationTracer` if no plugin is configured.
 The default tracer used is `BlockAwareJsonTracer`.

+JSON trace output does not appear in the console.
+To view it, open the associated Gradle test report (usually located in `build/reports/tests/test/index.html`) and find the specific test case output.

 ## Trace Contents